 Most local search directories have automatic filters that attempt to mitigate fake reviews from being posted on local business listings, however, some still seem to slip through the cracks.
 In these cases, you can flag the reviews in order to bring them to Google’s attention directly.
 To spot a fake review look for signs like overly generic reviews, ridiculous usernames, fake/non-human avatars, nearly identical reviews left by the same person for different businesses, or multiple reviews posted by the same reviewer in a short period of time.

 Sometimes, one person will use multiple Google accounts in order to leave more than one review for the same business.
-They could ask friends to use their accounts or they could create multiple fake accounts.
-However they decide to do it, using multiple accounts to leave multiple negative reviews about one experience with a business is against Google’s review guidelines and should be flagged for removal.
+They could ask friends to use their accounts, or they could create multiple fake accounts.
+No matter how or why, it’s clearly against Google’s Review Guidelines to use multiple accounts to leave multiple negative reviews about one experience with a business and should be flagged for removal.

 Any use of inappropriate content or profanity and racial terms in a review is grounds for removal.
 This also includes explicit content, offensive content, hate speech, harassment, and bullying.
 Google’s content policy consists of many different guidelines restricting this content from reviews.

 Sometimes businesses go to drastic measures to beat their competitors in the local search results.
 At times, this may result in attempts to hurt a competitor’s online reputation.
-If multiple businesses in the same industry and in the same general area receive a bad review from one person in a relatively short timespan while leaving one competitor a glowing review, this is usually a sign the person behind the reviews is the competitor.
+If multiple area businesses in the same industry receive a bad review from one person in a relatively short time span while leaving one competitor a glowing review, it’s a sign the person behind the reviews could be a competitor.

 There has been some circumstance where a customer clearly, but accidentally left a review for the wrong businesses.
 This is easy to spot because they refer to products or services that are completely unrelated to what your business does.
 In this case, you can either respond to the review and politely ask them to remove it or dispute the review with Google.

-If you have a multi-location business a bad experience at one location could cause a customer to go on a tangent of writing bad reviews at every location in attempts to harm the brand’s reputation as a whole.
+If you have a multi-location business a bad experience at one location could cause a customer to go on a tangent of writing bad reviews at every location in an attempt to harm the brand’s reputation as a whole.